gruberb/blog-hugo/content/post/naming-things.md

 Some people might say "Don't call it `a` in the filter but `filteredUser` or something like that".
 But my take is: I will probably never ever touch this method again.
 It's small, it's precise, and sort of nice looking.
 A developer who comes into the project in a year from now immediately knows what's going on and she can use this method without second guessing.

-You can argue to abstract the db access and make it obvious that it's a bit expensive to run this, but it has nothing to do with the name of the method nor the name of the variable inside the filter.
+You can argue to abstract the `db` access and make it obvious that it's a bit expensive to run this, but it has nothing to do with the name of the method nor the name of the variable inside the filter.

+So the problem is not to give something a name.
+You don't "create classes" or "write functions".
+No, you compose systems.
+Within those systems you want to reduce the headspace for each participant to read every single line of code to understand what's going on.

 ### Summary